GLOBAL CONFERENCE ON

 THE ROLE OF DHARMA

-In the midst of diverse ideologies grappling with these issues, Dharma based models and theory promises to offer a multifaceted understanding and solutions to challenges faced.
+In the midst of competing ideologies grappling with these issues, Dharma based models and theory promises to offer a multifaceted understanding and solutions to challenges faced.

 Conference Themes